 The current economic situation in Illinois has resulted in a substantial reduction in the amount of budget dollars allocated from the State Legislature and governor to fund the financial aid programs ISAC administers.
 As a result, several ISAC programs were either not funded at all or funded at a significantly reduced level.
 To assist students in pursuing other possible avenues of financial assistance, a Q & A document provides information about additional financial aid opportunities that may be available.

-Use the EFC Calculator to determine how much financial aid might be available to help you pay for college.
-Keep in mind, calculator results are based on estimates and may not reflect your actual awards.
+Use the Federal & State Aid Estimators to determine how much financial aid might be available to help you pay for college.
+Keep in mind, results are based on estimates and may not reflect your actual awards.

 Colleges also offer financial assistance to their students.
 The financial aid office on campus is the best place to find out about financial aid (those programs listed above, plus internships and cooperative education) available at that particular college.